readysetmark/WealthPulse/Readme.md

 - [ ] Only write to `.pricedb` if new prices were found
 - [ ] When writing to `.pricedb`, write to temp file first, then replace `.pricedb` file (avoid clobbering a file if app exits during write)

+Dependency Updates:
+- [ ] Use bower or npm to retrieve dependencies, rather than including sources for all dependencies in the git repo
+- [ ] Switch to elm instead of React?
+Evaluate Elm
+- [ ] Update to latest React
+- [ ] Switch to React Router instead of Backbone router?
+- [ ] Update to Bootstrap 3 (or 4?)

+### Someday/Maybe/Improvements

+Price Scraping
 - [ ] Consider using Akka.net actors?

 Types